Abdullahi-Ai/Phase-3-Code-Challenge-Articles---without-SQLAlchemy/README.md

 topic_areas(): Lists distinct categories or genres of magazines the author has written for.

+Article magazine and author it's in the models file

 ## For the Magazine class:

 articles(): Retrieves all articles published in the magazine.